Javier Hernández (footballer, born 1961): International career

 He made three appearances for Mexico Under-20s at the 1979 FIFA World Youth Championship.
 Javier was a member of the Mexico national team to reach the quarter-finals in the 1986 FIFA World Cup and a part of those who were banned from the 1990 FIFA World Cup due to the use of over age players in a U-20 World Cup.

 Managerial career

 Hernández was previously the manager of Guadalajara's reserve side.
 He asked for permission to take leave in order to watch his son Javier Hernández Balcázar play at the 2010 World Cup for Mexico.
 After permission was refused, he decided to quit his job as manager of Guadalajara's reserve side to watch his son play.

 Personal life

-Hernández is the father of Javier Hernández Balcázar, better known as Chicharito, who is also a Mexican international football player and player for the Liga MX club C.D.
-Guadalajara.
+Hernández is the father of Javier Hernández Balcázar, better known as Chicharito, who is also a Mexican international football player and player for the USL Championship club Atlético Dallas.

 Hernández is also the son-in-law of Tomás Balcázar who played for C.D.
 Guadalajara and played in the 1954 FIFA World Cup for the Mexico national team.